elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The State pattern is a type of behavioral design pattern.
+      <strong>Interview Response:</strong> The State pattern belongs to the behavioral pattern category in JavaScript.
+It focuses on the behavior of objects and how they respond to changes in their internal state.
     </div>
   </div>
 </details>